 As frustrations mounted across enterprises throughout the 1990s, the software industry became ripe for an update to how projects are built.
 The answer arrived in 2000 with the introduction of Agile methodology.

-Pioneered by a group of seventeen software developers in Oregon, Agile emerged as a way to speed up development times to bring new software to market swiftly.
+Pioneered by a group of seventeen software developers in Utah, Agile emerged as a way to speed up development times to bring new software to market swiftly.
 These developers realized that reducing the time it takes for users to receive solutions to their problems would fix issues with market fit while also realizing that receiving rapid feedback from users would affirm work in progress and allow for constant improvement.
 Eventually, the seventeen developers were able to formalize the Manifesto for Agile Software Development, commonly referred to as the Agile Manifesto.

 The creation of the Agile Manifesto brought about four central values and twelve principles that set the basis for Agile methodology.

 - Individuals and interactions should be prioritized over processes and tools – the people who create the products are responsible for the success of that product.